GiftXXVI/DSA_Problems_vs_Algorithms/problem_5_autocomplete_with_tries.md

 The time complexities for the individual Trie operations is defined below:

+### Constructors

+All constructors for the Trie and TrieNode consists of O(1) operations. (the number of steps in the operations does not vary with input size).

 ### insert

-The insert method calls the find method, if it does not find the input text, it iterates through each character of the input text and inserts it into the Trie.
+The insert method calls the TrieNodes find method.
+If it does not find the input text, it iterates through each character of the input text and inserts it into the Trie.

+All other operations and function calls such as:
+- the TrieNode map_chr method.
+- the TrieNode insert method.
+- and other steps
+are O(1) operations because they all locate a dictionary element using its key.

 Thus the time complexity of this function is O(n).

 ### find/contains